peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EInteger exponent,
         PeterO.Numbers.EContext ctx);

-Returns a binary float with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
+Returns a binary floating-point number with the same value as this object but rounded to the given exponent, and signals an inexact flag if the result would be inexact.
 The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.

 <b>Parameters:</b>